-Melita White, originally from Adelaide, has engaged intensively with music and composition since childhood.
+Melita White, originally from Adelaide, Australia, has engaged intensively with music and composition since childhood.
 As a composer she has created music in a range of styles: from experimental and chance-based instrumental works to her own Neoplastic style of composition, 12-tone chamber music, and electroacoustic works.
 More recently, her music has explored feminist and personal themes.
 Melita considers composition to be a powerful tool that can bring about personal and social awareness and change.

 Melita is also a classically-trained flautist, having studied at the Canberra School of Music and Flinders Street School of Music.
 Between 1993 and 1995, she worked extensively with Adelaide's experimental ensemble ACME New Music Co. as a flautist and composer.
 In 1995 Melita founded Auricle, and was artistic director, concert manager, composer and performer with the ensemble until 2001.
 With Auricle, she commissioned dozens of new works by Australian composers and engaged emerging young Adelaide musicians.